"Within-trial" prognostic score adjustment is targeted maximum likelihood estimation: Abstract

 \section{Abstract}

 Adjustment for ``super'' or ``prognostic'' composite covariates has become more popular in randomized trials recently.
-These prognostic covariates are often constructed from historical data by fitting a predictive model of the outcome on the raw covariates.
+These prognostic covariates are often constructed from historical data obtained from previous clinical trials or registries by fitting a predictive model of the outcome on the raw covariates.
 A natural question that we have been asked by applied researchers is whether this can be done without the historical data: can the prognostic covariate be constructed or derived from the trial data itself, possibly using different folds of the data, before adjusting for it?
 Here we clarify that such ``within-trial'' prognostic adjustment is nothing more than a form of targeted maximum likelihood estimation (TMLE), a well-studied procedure for optimal inference.
-We demonstrate the equivalence with a simulation study and discuss the pros and cons of within-trial prognostic adjustment (standard efficient estimation) relative to standard TMLE and standard prognostic adjustment with historical data.
+We therefore argue that there is no reason to reinvent the wheel, and that within-trial prognostic score adjutstment should just be refered to as a TMLE.
+We finally discuss the pros and cons of within-trial prognostic adjustment (standard efficient estimation) relative to standard prognostic adjustment with historical data.

 \markright{``Within-trial'' prognostic score adjustment is targeted maximum likelihood estimation}